sebinpoulose/stockmarket/README.md

-working on global stock data
+working on global stock data.
-finished
+finished.
 working on foreign exchange